chrissarmstrong/seeking-manifold/content/AI Experiments/Low Rank Substitution.md

 ## The Experiment

-I started with the [TinyStories-33M model](https://huggingface.co/roneneldan/TinyStories-33M) (based on GPTNeo) and randomly initialized all weights.
+I started with the [GPTNeo](https://huggingface.co/EleutherAI/gpt-neo-125m) model and randomly initialized all weights.
 I set $d_{model}$ to 384.
 All models except one had four layers (the exception had eight layers, see plot below).

 Then I tried substituting different layers with low-rank versions, and then retrained the entire model from scratch for each configuration.